Inheritance in ERDB Modelling

 );

-Disadvantages: In order to get a result-set containing rows from all the subtypes, we need to add a LEFT JOIN for each table.
+Disadvantages: In order to get a result-set containing rows from all the subtypes, we need to have a SELECT for each table and a UNION ALL between each SELECT.
 This may not scale well if there are a lot of subtypes.

 Single, sparse table